AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-profiles.md

 1. Enter the **Name**, **Value**, and a **Label** for the conditional attribute.

     You can save a profile with only the attribute name.
 However, an attribute can only be used when it has a value specified to it.
-If you specify both - value and label for an attribute, the Web Editor shows the label of the conditional attribute.
+If you specify both - value and label for an attribute, the Editor shows the label of the conditional attribute.
 Also, the label is shown to the publishing administrator at the time of creating a conditional preset.

     The following screenshot shows the definition for the `platform` attribute with possible values and labels.